 One of the major amendments is increasing the compensatory damage limits in cases of third-party negligence.

-There is one other major difference.
+There is one other main difference.
 Like the Warsaw Convention, the Montreal Convention removes the recovery limits in cases where the airline is guilty of willful misconduct, but, instead of placing the burden on the plaintiff to prove the airline’s guilt, it requires the defendant to prove it was not negligent.
 This provision stemmed from what was called the Japanese Initiative.
 A few years prior to the ratification of the treaty, a group of Japanese airlines decided to reject the liability limits of the Warsaw Convention and pledged to fully compensate all families unless they were not completely at fault.
 Eventually, this initiative was adopted by several more airlines and codified in the Montreal Convention.

 The treaty keeps the four jurisdiction choices of the Warsaw Conventions and creates the fifth jurisdiction to provide an additional forum in which plaintiffs can bring a claim.
 That jurisdiction is based on where the passenger has his or her principal and permanent residence as long as the airline also flies to and from that location.

-The significant new benefits of the Montreal Convention included:
+Benefits of the Montreal Convention include: